 This program utilizes Microsoft SharePoint to save design documents under revision control.
-The Lightning project location below.
+The current home for the Paraguay project location is below.
 For best user experience, open the site with Internet Explorer to allow easy check-in/checkout experiences.

-http://tcoweb/npd/Lightning2/SitePages/Home.aspx
+http://tcoweb/npd/Paraguay